AleksandraObw/AleksandraObw/README.md

 <div align="left">
 <h2>Hi there 👋</h2>

-<p>My name is Aleksandra and I'm novice frontend developer from Krasnodar, RU.</p>
+<p>My name is Aleksandra and I'm newbie in frontend developing from Krasnodar, RU.</p>
 <br>

 <p>💻 Languages and tools: